 Batshit Times #3

-‘We’re seeing AI pop up across many magazines at present, but none are taking advantage of current experiments with the technology in such an explicit manner as Batshit Times.
-Nor at such depth—its 300 pages are really an analogue Instagram feed, sharing just enough of each artists work before you turn to the next one.’
+As noted above, we’re seeing AI pop up across many magazines at present, but none are taking advantage of current experiments with the technology in such an explicit manner as Batshit Times.
+Nor at such depth—its 300 pages is really an analogue Instagram feed, sharing just enough of each artists work before you turn to the next one.